 When using traditional floss, the finger-wrap method allows you to use a clean piece of floss for working between and around each tooth without stopping to break off a new piece of floss each time.
 This method entails breaking off one long piece about 19 inches long and winding most of it around the middle finger of your left hand, which serves as a holding spool.
 Leave enough to wind a bit around the middle finger on your right hand while still enabling you to create a reasonably taught flossing tool between the fingers.

-Working with the floss at a similar 45% angle to the one you should use when your brush your teeth, gently move it between all the teeth in turn.
-Holding it so it curves slightly to cover the edges, move the floss gently up and down between the gum line and the top of the tooth a few times.
+Working with the floss at a 45% angle to the one you should use when brushing your teeth, gently move it between all the teeth in turn.
+Holding it, so it curves slightly to cover the edges, move the floss gently up and down between the gum line and the top of the tooth a few times.
 Without hurting the gum, try to get the floss slightly below the gum line to remove any plaque hiding there.
 As you move from one tooth to the next, wind the used floss onto the middle finger of your right hand, and unwind a fresh piece from the holding spool to use on the next tooth.

 Flossing takes only a couple of minutes every day.
 But those are very important minutes when you think about the lost teeth, gum disease and health problems that could result if you don’t floss regularly.
 Teamed with regular professional cleanings at your local Port Coquitlam dentist, flossing can help prevent tooth loss and disease.